-- Transaction Screening: Here, financial institutions screen third-party payment details against various watchlists so that they can avoid the risk of channelling funds to the wrong hands.
+- Transaction Screening: Here, financial institutions screen third-party payment details against various watchlists so that they can avoid the risk of channeling funds to the wrong hands.

 How Can Tookitaki Help Financial Institutions in Brazil?

 Apart from necessary human resources, banks and financial services should have technological resources to carry out their AML compliance activities and duties effectively.
-Our modern software solution is based on artificial intelligence and machine learning, which can manage the end-to-end of AML compliance programmes.
-Our solution can improve the efficiency of the AML compliance team and better mitigate compliance risk.
+Our offerings manage the end-to-end of AML compliance programmes and help improve the efficiency of the AML compliance team and better mitigate compliance risk.